models

 model_3port(p1: Name, p2: Name, p3: Name) -> SDictModel

-Generate a general 3-port model factory with custom port names.
+Generate a general 3-port model (1x2 splitter).

 Parameters: